 - Rhode Island

 - West Virginia

-With ever-changing laws on this hotly debated topic, more and more states are likely to follow suit.
-After all, these types of hands-free laws only keep our roadways inherently safer.
-Most people you will come across will tell you that the less cellphone use in moving vehicles, the better, which helps to keep drivers more focused on the job at hand: arriving safely at their destination.
+With ever-changing laws on this hotly debated topic, more and more states are likely to follow suit with stricter regulations.
+After all, these types of hands-free laws keep our roadways inherently safer.
+When fewer people use handheld devices in moving vehicles, drivers will be more focused on the job at hand: arriving safely at their destination.